 Moderate Party (Moderaterna)

-Current role: Incoming party leader and head of the centre-right opposition
+Current role: Party leader and head of the centre-right opposition

 Party: The Moderates' traditional focus on law and order issues, job creation and cutting taxes does not appear to be resonating to the degree that it once did as Sweden's political climate fragments.

 The Moderates are Sweden’s biggest opposition party at the moment, but with recent polls showing them battling for popularity with the Sweden Democrats, they may not be for much longer.
 Chosen to lead the party with less than a year to go to the election, will Kristersson have enough time to turn things around?

 Number of seats: 83

 Centre Party (Centerpartiet)